Wilhelm August von Breitling: Early life

 Breitling was born in Gaildorf in Schwäbisch Hall on 4 January 1835.
 He was the eldest of five sons of Paul Breitling (1798–1867) and Karoline (née Wucherer) Breitling, a daughter of clerk Friedrich Wilhelm Wucherer in Langenburg.

 By 1835, his father became chief magistrate in Göppingen and the family lived in a service apartment in Schloss Göppingen.
 In Esslingen, where his father was later appointed Senior Judge at the District Court, Wilhelm attended Esslinger Gymnasium (known today as the Georgii-Gymnasium) until he was 14 and successfully completed his state exams (which were a prerequisite for entry into Blaubeuren Abbey).
 After passing the exam, Breitling was admitted to Blaubeuren in October 1849.
-As he inteneded to study law, and not theology, he did not enter as a seminarian but as a guest.
+As he intended to study law, and not theology, he did not enter as a seminarian but as a guest.

 After passing the matura examination (Abitur), he began studying law in Tübingen in the winter semester of 1853 and joined the venerable Germania Tübingen (student fraternity) the same year.